ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

 ## 2. Set Local Python Version

-Navigate to the root directory of this repository and set the local Python version.
+Navigate to the multimodal_mortality_covid directory of this repository and set the local Python version.

+cd multimodal_mortality_covid
 pyenv local 3.9.19

 ## 3. Create and activate a Virtual Environment

-Create a virtual environment named .venv:
+Create a virtual environment named .venv in the multimodal_mortality_covid directory:

 python -m venv .venv